Manchester Opera House

 In 1966 Howard & Wyndham applied for and were granted a bingo club licence, to cover the lean summer months.
 In April 1977, the Opera House was sold to Mecca Ltd. and was converted into a full time bingo club.

 In early-1984, the owners of the Palace Theatre purchased the Opera House, and after a refurbishment, it re-opened as a live theatre again on October 1984 with a presentation of “Barnham”.
-Since then it has continued to be a successful theatre under the Apollo Leisure group of theatres.
+Since then it has continued to be a successful theatre under the Apollo Leisure group of theatres and by 2017 it is operated by the Ambassador Theatre Group.

 The Opera House is designated by English Heritage as a Grade II Listed building.